 That’s where things go from sci-fi-esque to just plain psychedelic.

-You rest your feet out, recline, and then the meditation pod lights up.
+You rest your feet, recline, and the meditation pod lights up a certain colour.

 The meditation pod I sat in was purple, which is the colour associated with spirituality.
 But other pods are aqua blue or a warming orange.
 And each colour produces different moods.

-A hefty dollop of Epsom salt then increases the density of that water, making your body float.
+A hefty dollop of Epsom salt increases the density of that water, making your body float (hence, “flotation tank”).

 Perhaps that’s not surprising.
 Floatation therapy has always struggled to catch on.